Infrastructure vs application authorization

 For most providers, infrastructure authorization is implemented via an identity and access management (IAM) tool - be it AWS, GCP, Azure or any of the other big clouds.
 The IAM system tells the infrastructure how to control access to different resources of your infrastructure.
 You can manage access by creating permission policies for different resources and entities on your infrastructure.
 Some components like databases might have their own inbuilt authorization controls, but on the whole for infrastructure level access management, you generally use what is provided.

-If your application is made up of a number of services - typical of a microservices architecture - then managing authorization is more painful and you likely would need to decuple the logic out of the app and into a standalone service which each part of the system can call upon when needed to make access management decisions.
+If your application is made up of a number of services - typical of a microservices architecture - then managing authorization is more painful and you likely would need to decouple the logic out of the app and into a standalone service, which each part of the system can call upon when needed to make access management decisions.
 This is where a system like Cerbos can help and allow you to focus on the business value rather than foundational things such as authentication and authorization.

 Conclusion